wp-plugins/clicface-trombi/readme.txt

 * English
 * French
+* Vietnamese

 You can also translate Clicface Trombi in your own language, then submit your translation, so everybody would can use it.
 To do it, we have [a project hosted at Transifex](https://www.transifex.com/projects/p/clicface-trombi/) where you can add the translation in your language.
 It’s simple, fast and effective.

 = I would like to use customized fields.
-How can I do? = To use customized fields with Clicface Trombi, we suggest you to choose the best version for you with our [comparison table](http://www.clicface.com/#choose_your_version).
+How can I do? = To use customized fields with Clicface Trombi, we suggest you to choose the best version for you with our [comparison table](http://www.clicface.com/pricing/).

 = I can not run the plugin.
 Where can I find help? = If you need help, feel free to contact us using the [Support Ticket System](http://support.clicface.com/).
 You can also post a question on [the WordPress forum dedicated to the plugin](http://wordpress.org/tags/clicface-trombi?forum_id=10).

-*You can check more FAQ [on our website](http://www.clicface.com/faq).*
+*You can check more FAQ [on our website](http://www.clicface.com/documentation/faq).*

 == Screenshots ==
 Screenshots are available on the [Clicface Trombi plugin website](http://www.clicface.com/screenshots).

 == Changelog ==
+= 1.11 =
+* Improving CSS styles
+* Fixing number of displayed employees
+* Adding the ability to display the Division field in the list page

 = 1.10 =
 * Improving employee page info (comment block)